nmfad/X-chromosome-analysis/README.md

   (c) Global model

-  These models exist as tab delimited files located within the GTEX_PARAMETER_ESTIMATES directory.
-These have been generated using 135 GTEX reference females (v7) on hg19.
+  These models have been pre-generated for users and exist as tab delimited files located within the GTEX_PARAMETER_ESTIMATES directory.
+The models were generated using 135 GTEX reference females (v7) using human genome reference build hg19.
+  For a detailed user guide on generation a reference model, refer to the online wiki

 (2) Data Pre-processing steps